-- (1) An authorised person may refuse to allow entry, or suspend admission, to any local government property by any person whom he or she believes has behaved in a manner contrary to the provisions of this Part. - (2) This refusal or suspension can be for any period as decided by that authorised person.
+- (1) An authorised person may refuse to allow entry, or suspend admission, to any local government property to any person whom he or she reasonably suspects has behaved in a manner contrary to the provisions of this Part. - (2) This refusal or suspension can be for any period of up to 12 months as decided by that authorised person.